sarah11918/docsfordev/src/pages/en/chapter1.md

 Consider: why are you writing this documentation in the first place??

-You don’t just want your users to know something about your product/software, you want them to complete a set of tasks or change their behaviour in some way.
+You don't just want your users to know something about your product/software, you want them to complete a set of tasks or change their behaviour in some way.

 > **Consider the goal of DOCS (Business Goals)**
 >
 > (onboard new users to help them integrate w API, use the site..)
 >
-> *“Onboard new users to Corg.ly by helping them integrate with our API”*
+> *"Onboard new users to Corg.ly by helping them integrate with our API"*
 >
 > vs
 >